financialcpp/teafile/README.md

 | Decimals    | 2                                     | Int32 |

-#### item data
+#### Item data

 This is the bulk of the file.
 It's binary data.
 You can read the Item Section in the header to know how to parse the file.
 Or, if your application already knows exactly how the data is layed out, it can skip that part and just start parsing the data right away.

+## Use Cases
-As you can see, this file format provides freedom to allow for different workflows and access patterns.
-You might have an application heavily using the NameValue section to store useful info about the data that can be shown in an application.
-Or, you might have an application that just reads the first 32 bytes to find the offset for the data, seeks straight to that offset, and rips through the tons of .tea files (for example, stock market back testing).
+This file format allows for different workflows and access patterns.
+You might have an application heavily using the NameValue section to store useful info about the data.
+Or, you might have an application that reads the first 32 bytes to find the offset for the data, seeks straight to that offset, and efficiently rips through millions of .tea files (for example, stock market back testing).

+## Author

+William Hoyle - williamhoyle.ca